 This post may contain affiliate links.
 Please read our disclosure policy.

-Enjoy your Penne alla Vodka alongside these delightful pairings: a fresh, crisp green salad drizzled with tangy vinaigrette, a few slices of robust French bread, tender sautéed green beans, and finish off with an easy, creamy 10-minute Tiramisu for dessert.
+Serve your Penne alla Vodka with a crisp green salad and tangy vinaigrette, a slice of homemade French bread and sautéed green beans.
+For dessert, try a quick and creamy 10-minute Tiramisu.

 Why You’ll Love This Recipe